gitdejuanito/DataEngineerProjects/AdventureWorks_from_OnPremise/ReadMeInstructions.txt

 Hi All,

-In this Project I use the AdventureWorksLT2019 database for doing ELT with Azure services.
+In this Project I use the AdventureWorksLT2019 database for doing Lakehouse transformations with Azure services.

 1. I use SSMS for OnPremise database and link this database with a Self-Hosted IR (Integration Runtime) for the link with Data Factory and load the tables in the SSMS database.